eoxhub-workspaces/documentation/applications/data_editor.md

 ## Overview of the process

-Generally for including a supported type of EO collection into a eodash deployed within EOxHub, the steps are summarized as follows:
+Generally for including a supported type of EO collection into an eodash deployment within EOxHub, the steps are summarized as follows:

 - Start a new `session` in the Data Editor and create a new collection configuration file.
 - Fill metadata fields split into thematic groups.
 Mainly filling the [Resource](https://github.com/eodash/eodash_catalog/wiki/Resource) is important to visualize the data on the web map.